belloum/reproducible-monitoring/README.md

 # Reproducibile activity monitoring
 Here, we make publicly available: (1) a realistic set of sensor data collected from a smart home, and (2) a set of rules to analyzing sensor data for activity monitoring.
-These rules are written with a domain-specific language nammed Allen.
+These rules are written with a domain-specific language nammed Allen (that you can find in this repository).
 Because of the dedicated nature of this DSL, our monitoring rules are concise and high-level, facilitating their evolution.

 **Repository content:**